whotwagner/domain_name_format_validator/README.md

 Requirements
 ------------

 This is a Ruby gem with no run-time dependencies on anything else.
-It's only been tested under Ruby 3.0.0p0.
+It has been tested under Ruby 3.0.0p0 but might work with older Ruby versions too.

 Install
 -------